Using Cisco DNA Center for Network as a Platform

 Measuring Results

 We expect that having a single management system and a single controller solution for the entire network will produce significant time savings for our IT operations teams.
-“Cisco DNA Center will help our engineers identify and solve issues faster because the singular view will help them quickly pinpoint the problem and focus the right resources on solving it,” says Hoover.
+“Cisco Catalyst Center will help our engineers identify and solve issues faster because the singular view will help them quickly pinpoint the problem and focus the right resources on solving it,” says Hoover.

 We also expect time savings for routine management tasks such as any policy changes that need to be implemented across the network.
 “Today, a network-wide configuration change requires accessing hundreds of devices and updating them to the newly desired state.
 This effort takes times, even with a scripted model.
 Also, you can’t be certain the change has fully propagated, so you need to verify the change across all devices,” says Dipesh Patel, Architect, Cisco IT.
-“With Cisco DNA Center, all of this interaction will take place through a synchronized controller, ensuring you always know the state of network and changes become faster to deploy.”
+“With Cisco Catalyst Center, all of this interaction will take place through a synchronized controller, ensuring you always know the state of network and changes become faster to deploy.”

 • Environmental impact.
 Improvements in wireless technology and hardware virtualization in Cisco Networking will allow us to reduce physical network infrastructure.
 We will measure the corresponding reduction in power consumption, space utilization, and management requirements.